 For those (young and old), who wish to live long and productive lives, moderation is very important.
 Fat people rarely reach a ripe old age.
 Instead of three meals a day, take only two, and make the second one light.
 In old age, the body no longer requires the same amount of food that it did in youth, and it is necessary to come to terms with this fact and make the required adjustments.
 We must learn to regard hunger as a sign of health, and to get used to feeling a bit hungry every day.
 When the digestive system is completely empty, it is in a state of rest, and only during such short intervals can the process of rejuvenation take place.
 On the other hand, too little food can also speed up the ageing process.
 Short fasts can be done in case of sickness, but otherwise, stick to regular, small, but adequate meals.

 Those who are bored with life find it very difficult to take their mind off food, and they feel hungry all the time.
-This is a kind of mental hunger they are suffering from; but by thinking more about spiritual things, and filling the day with yogic practices, plenty of japa and meditation, spiritual reading, satsang, charitable work, and karma yoga, physical exercise, and many other creative activities, there will be no time to think about food, nor will it be of any great interest.
+What is a good Yoga diet?
+The best diet is nutritionally dense and not consumed in excess.
+On the other hand, there is a kind of mental hunger people are suffering from; but by thinking more about spiritual things, and filling the day with yogic practices, plenty of japa and meditation, spiritual reading, satsang, charitable work, and karma yoga, physical exercise, and many other creative activities, there will be no time to think about excessive consumption of food, nor will it be of any great interest.
 We can lighten the load on our digestive systems, and increase our lifespan, by decades, by becoming less dependent on food and more involved in spiritual life.
 Self-realization, after all, is our real duty in life; and especially in old age, we must make it our sustenance and only aim.